mozilla-releng/releasewarrior-2.0/docs/misc-operations/off-cycle-partner-repacks-and-funnelcake.md

 1. Determine the `PROMOTE_TASK_ID` for that release.
 This is in releasewarrior.

 1. Determine the partner list.
+Until [Bug 1469757](https://bugzilla.mozilla.org/show_bug.cgi?id=1469757) is resolved we only support a single, top-level config, eg `funnelcake`, not `funnelcakeNNN` or `yandex,ironsource`.
+If more than one partner is needed create separate graphs with different `PARTNER_SUBSET` exports.

 1. Determine if these are public or private partners.
 You can look at the `release_partner_config` in the previous promote task's `public/parameters.yml` artifact.
 If the partner has `upload_to_candidates` set to `True`, then it's a public partner, and it'll be uploaded to the candidates directory along with the release.
 Otherwise, it's a private partner, and it'll be uploaded to the partner bucket.

 1. Determine the partner build number we're going to use.
-This is the `v1` or `v2` in the directory path on S3, designed to bypass the CDN cache.
+This is the `v1` or `v2` in the directory path on S3, designed to bypass the CDN cache for public partner builds.
 We want to increment past the most recent: if we haven't done any off-cycle partner repack creation for this build, we'll use `2`.
 If we've run off-cycle partner repacks 3 times (using up `2`, `3`, and `4`), then we'd use `5`.

 1. Trigger the graph via `trigger_action.py`: